cw-Guo/chaos-mesh-live-examples/JVMChaos/step2.md

 `kubectl patch service chaos-dashboard -n chaos-mesh --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31111}]'`{{execute}}

-With the correct port value set, the web interface for Chaos Mesh dashboard can be seen from the tab Chaos Mesh above the command-line area or this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/.
+With the correct port value set, the web interface for Chaos Mesh dashboard can accessed from this link:{{TRAFFIC_HOST1_31111}}.

 You will need a name and a token to login the dashboard.
 To get the name and token, run `token.sh`{{execute}} and then fill them in the dashboard.